iru-one-syah/SAMREC-Speech-Dataset/README.md

 ## Outline Experimental Setup

 Selected 20-speech sounds from LibriSpeech ASR Corpus were used.
 The sounds were recorded using the SAMREC 2500R dummy head, controlled by a computer via Sound Blaster Omni Surround 5.1 sound card.
 The BOSE 101VM loudspeaker was placed at 1.5 m from the center of the dummy head.
 Reverberation time (RT60) in the normal room was around 300 ms with the average noise level of 43 dB.
-The SPL (sound pressure level) of the sounds observed near the pinna was 71 dB.
+The level of the speech sounds observed near the pinna was 71 dB.